Unique Object Identifiers (OIDs) are created for each of the following objects in any given study:

 - Item Group (bind::oc:itemgroup as defined in your forms)

-You may need to reference these OIDs in the process of designing your study (when creating cross-checks in a form – see the last pages of the Form Template for more information, or when using Web Services).
+You may need to reference these OIDs in the process of designing your study (such as when using cross-form data in a form definition or when using Web Services).

 Find Your OIDs:

 There are three options for locating OIDs in OpenClinica.
 You can use the Data Dictionary in Study Designer, use the OpenClinica interface to drill down through each object, or download the study metadata and locate the OIDs within the XML metadata.

 The Data Dictionary gives you form-specific information including form metadata, form properties, and item metadata (such as Item OID, Item Group Name, Item Group OID, Item Type, and Insight Table).
 The Data Dictionary is available via a link on each form card in Study Designer and can be downloaded as a CSV file to view outside of Study Designer.